... The Beta Hero

 Interpretation remains open as to exactly what's there in those red ovals, but it is reasonable to conclude something is there to interpret.
 In both Day of the Dove and Dagger of the Mind, some caps show traces of linear features right where you'd expect grooves to be.
 Whether, though, any given light or dark line fragment is the inside of a groove or the outer surface right next to one is hard to determine.
 However, after tracing with our usual diligence the clearest "Dove" screencap, we conclude these below are the best lines and dimensions that can possibly be determined:

-These dimensions, when CNC-lathed into aluminum, compare to our goal like this:
+These dimensions, when CNC-lathed into aluminum, compare to the goal like this:

 ||||

-Early September 2024 update: Only the left knob survived, with the right having been replaced for the refurbishment with a more heavily worn Aurora slot car hub Type "C".
-And there was also a surprise seen in some later photographs - the existence of a small, clear, faceted rhinestone that had prior been glued to the top of the remaining left hub (red arrow below): Our guess is that clear gem on the left is a Swarovski 8ss Crystal chaton (pointed-back rhinestone) applied not by Wah but likely at the same later time the two larger aqua chatons were installed on the outer jewel bezels.
+2024 Refurbishment Details: Only the left knob survived, with the right having been replaced for the refurbishment with a more heavily worn Aurora slot car hub Type "C".
+And there was also a surprise seen in the "found prop" photographs - the existence of a small, clear, faceted rhinestone that had prior been glued to the top of the remaining left hub (red arrow below): Our guess is that clear gem on the left is a Swarovski 8ss Crystal chaton (pointed-back rhinestone) applied not by Wah but likely at the same later time the two larger aqua chatons were installed on the outer jewel bezels.
 Now while it is true that screencaps from 1st Season's Dagger of the Mind seem to hint of such raised jewels crowning Beta's knobs... ... further study (below) shows those bright spots to be just that; glare from the studio lights reflecting off the hubs' chrome: This, plus

 the fact that no other Wah-built comm has rhinestones seen there,